 6. Running with a friend makes it better: I was thankful to have a friend run this marathon with me.
 We trained together and went into this race together.
 I don’t think I would have been able to do it without her support and our encouraging talks along the way.
 Why did we sign up for this again?
 Came up often.

 8. Running in the right shoes: As I said running a marathon is no joke.
-Running in the right pair of shoes to ensure that distance is a no-brainer.
+Running in the right pair of shoes to endure that distance is a no brainer.

 13. Stretch, stretch, stretch: Wait did I say STRETCH?

 14. It’s all mental: I had to sometimes tell yourself is this really a physical game or a mental game.
 You hit walls on those long mile training runs.
-To me, it was more of a mental thing rather than physical.
+To me it was more of a mental thing rather then physical.
 I had to shut my brain off sometimes and run with my legs.

-16. Marathon photos are never pretty: I never bought any of the photos they took of the course.
-Even my own photos we took of the course they are just appalling.
+16. Marathon photos are never pretty: I never bought any of the photos they took along the course.
+Even my own photos we took along the course they are just appalling.